pranavbhuv/tandem-messaging/README.md

 # tandem

 A half-finished remake of iMessage.
 Originally, tandem, would allow you to directly "blue-bubble" message iOS devices from an Android or Web device through the use of a modified PyPush backend.
 Although, as of 12/18/2023, the current setup allows you to send "blue-bubble" messages, the longevity and future of the project is impractical due to Apple's constant patching of the backdoors used by PyPush.
-As such, this project mainly served to help me learn new frameworks and technologies, to get better at full-stack development.
+As such, this project mainly served to help me learn new frameworks and technologies to get better at full-stack development.

 <table align="center">
   <tr>